18F/development-guide/README.md

 4. Once comments are resolved, the guide is posted publicly (location dependent on content).
 5. The best practice or guide is announced to the entire 18F Team via #news and email.

+### How to edit or suggest changes to an existing guide

+The frontend space is rapidly changing and all our guides are living documents.
+Once they are published as guides on 18F Guides, please suggest edits or changes via pull request.

 ### Public domain

 This project is in the worldwide [public domain](LICENSE.md).
 As stated in [CONTRIBUTING](CONTRIBUTING.md):